-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 24, the Schedules of Pension Funding Progress on page 105, and the Schedule of Funding Progress for the MTA Postemployment Benefit Plan on page 106 be presented to supplement the consolidated financial statements.
-Such information, although not a part of the consolidated financial statements are even by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the consolidated financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated financial statements, and other knowledge we obtained during our audits of the consolidated financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures to express an opinion or provide any assurance.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 21, the Schedule of Funding Progress on page 98, and the Schedule of Funding Progress for the MTA Postemployment Benefit Plan on page 99 be presented to supplement the consolidated interim financial statements.
+Such information, although not a part of the consolidated interim financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the consolidated interim financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated interim financial statements, and other knowledge we obtained during our review of the consolidated interim financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.